TheHamester/HitIndicator/README.md

 # Changelog

+## Patch 1.3.1
+* Added config option to change distance of the indicators from crosshair

 ## Update 1.3
 * Added config option to enable special circular indicator when hit direction can't be determined